jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

   What do the values ```%admin  ALL=(ALL:ALL) ALL```  mean?
 This particular command gives every command on any system root access.
 It essentially turns the root account superuser privileges over temporarily to the user account that has that privilege.

 The first column is either a user account (no %) or preceded by a % sign mean a user group name.
 The second column (or the first ALL) is the hostname of the systems that can allow elevation to *superuser*.
 Now if this is your only system the value can be left at ALL.
 But if you are preparing enterprise-wide /etc/sudoers configurations then you may want to specify *superuser* access only on particular systems.
 The third column (second ALL) is the user that you will turn into when you use the *sudo* command.
 By default it is __root__ but you may want it to be another specific user.
-The fourth column after the : (fourth all) is the comma separated list of commands that user can execute.
+The fourth column after the : (third all) is the comma separated list of commands that user can execute.
 The fifth column (fourth ALL) is optional but it is an access control feature allowing only members of certain groups to sudo

   Group                    Hosts                    Target User                      Commands
 --------------- -----------------------------    ------------------   -----------------------------------------